Fine structure from normal iterability: Solidity and universality

 \begin{clmfive} For every $H$, if $H<^{\para}_k\Mbar$ then $H<^{\para}_kM$.\end{clmfive}

-\begin{proof} By Claim \ref{clm:p^Mbar=pbar}, via copying as in the proof of transitivity of $<^{\para}_k$. \end{proof} So the induction hypothesis, line (\ref{eqn:solid_univ_induction}), still applies after replacing $\Mbar$ with $M$.
-We reset notation, writing ``$M$'' instead of ``$\Mbar$''; this amounts to proving $M$ is solid under the added assumption (which we now make) that
+\begin{proof} By Claim \ref{clm:p^Mbar=pbar}, and via copying as in the proof of transitivity of $<^{\para}_k$. \end{proof} So the induction hypothesis, line (\ref{eqn:solid_univ_induction}), still applies after replacing $\Mbar$ with $M$.
+We reset notation, writing ``$M$'' instead of ``$\Mbar$''; this amounts to proving $M$ is $(k+1)$-solid under the added assumption, which we now make, that \begin{asstwo} $M=\Hull^M(\rho^M\un \pvec^M_{k+1})$. \end{asstwo}